Deepti1206/Heart_Disease_Prediction_using_Logistic_Regression/README.md

 ## Dataset Overview

 - There is a single dataset.
 The dataset consists of 12 variables and 918 observations.
 This heart disease dataset is a combination of 5 heart datasets pooled across 11 shared features.
 - The target variable that I want to predict is the 'Heart Disease'.
-This column has a Booean datatype (for instance, '1' or '0')
+This column has a Boolean datatype (for instance, '1' or '0')

 <img src="https://github.com/Deepti1206/Heart_Disease_Prediction_using_Logistic_Regression/blob/main/Image/1h.png" width="500" height="350">

 ## Methodology
 This project followed these steps:
 1. **Data Quality and Cleaning:** Exploratory data analysis was conducted to check data quality and data cleaning was performed.
-2. **Feature Engineering:** Feature engineering to enhance model's performance.
+2. **Exploratory analysis:** To find the correlation between heart disease and differnt factors
 3. **Training Model:** 3 machine learning models are used.
 4. **Prediction and Model Comparison:** Compared model performances using metrics Area uder ROC curve.